dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

-# Trainer’s guide to Event Reports
+# Trainer’s guide to Event Visualizer

 ## What is this guide?

+This guide is a support document for DHIS2 Academy trainers for the session “Event Visualizer.”
+This session follows the standard Academy training approach with

+1. a live demo session where the trainer demonstrate and explain the features, and

+2. a hands-­on session with exercises where participants get to practice the same features.

+This guide will help the trainer​ prepare​​ for the live demo session.
+The “Live Demo step by step” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
+Use that when preparing for the live demo session.

+There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.

 ## Learning objectives for this session

+1. Describe the event visualizer app
+2. Describe the event visualizer interface
+3. Understand how to create visualizations using tracker data
+4. Describe the limitations of event visualizer when working with tracker data

 ## Time Requirements

-Live Demo: 4 demos, 10 minutes each
+- Live Demo: 2 demos, 15 minutes each
-Hands-on Exercises: 4 exercises, 10 minutes each
+- Hands-on Exercises: 2 exercises, 10 minutes each
-Assignment:
+- Assignment:

 ## Background